krzemienski/awesome-from-stars/README.md

 * [silvermine/videojs-quality-selector](https://github.com/silvermine/videojs-quality-selector): None
 * [davidjamesherzog/videojs-shaka](https://github.com/davidjamesherzog/videojs-shaka): Shaka player integration with video.js
 * [chrisboustead/videojs-vtt-thumbnails](https://github.com/chrisboustead/videojs-vtt-thumbnails): Video.js plugin that displays thumbnails on progress bar hover, driven by external VTT files.
+* [ruanjx/VideoLab](https://github.com/ruanjx/VideoLab): High-performance and flexible video editing and effects framework, based on AVFoundation and Metal.
 * [jeanslack/Videomass](https://github.com/jeanslack/Videomass): Videomass is a free, open source and cross-platform GUI for FFmpeg
 * [videomorph-dev/videomorph](https://github.com/videomorph-dev/videomorph): A user-friendly Video Converter based on FFMPEG and written in Python/PyQt5.
 * [rsereda/VideoMultibitrateConverter](https://github.com/rsereda/VideoMultibitrateConverter): Python handler for ffmpeg tool for create mp4 and HLS with AES128 encryption multibitrate stream file
 * [ustwo/videoplayback-ios](https://github.com/ustwo/videoplayback-ios): Swift AVPlayer wrapper using the VIPER architecture.
 Currently a work in progress
 * [wxxsw/VideoPlayer](https://github.com/wxxsw/VideoPlayer): 📽 A video player for SwiftUI, support for caching, preload and custom control view.
 SwiftUI 视频播放器，支持边下边播、预加载、自定义控制层
 * [rokudev/videoplayer-channel](https://github.com/rokudev/videoplayer-channel): SceneGraph version of the SDK1 VideoPlayer Channel
+* [danylovolokh/VideoPlayerManager](https://github.com/danylovolokh/VideoPlayerManager): This is a project designed to help controlling Android MediaPlayer class.
+It makes it easier to use MediaPlayer ListView and RecyclerView.
+Also it tracks the most visible item in scrolling list.
+When new item in the list become the most visible, this library gives an API to track it.
 * [NVIDIA/VideoProcessingFramework](https://github.com/NVIDIA/VideoProcessingFramework): Set of Python bindings to C++ libraries which provides full HW acceleration for video decoding, encoding and GPU-accelerated color space and pixel format conversions
 * [kevin-corcoran-dev/VideoQuality_PoC](https://github.com/kevin-corcoran-dev/VideoQuality_PoC): None
 * [svhawks/VideoThumbnailViewKit](https://github.com/svhawks/VideoThumbnailViewKit): Video Thumb ScrollView